Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

-The interference level can be estimated by modeling the network through a \ac{DPP}. \textcite{saha2019interference} present such a model, in which a supervised learning process is implemented to evaluate the total number of active transmitters that may interfere with each other as well as their locations.
-Interference is then evaluated by providing the \ac{CDF} for the total number of active users.
-This is then used when modeling the power of the interference signals through a path-loss model for each link.
-Results illustrate a good match with the theoretical model \ac{MHCP} regarding the \ac{CDF} of interference levels.
+The interference level is estimated by modeling the network through a \ac{DPP} \cite{saha2019interference}.
+An \ac{SL}-based process is implemented to evaluate the total number of active transmitters that may interfere with each other and learn their locations.
+Interference is evaluated by providing the \ac{CDF} for the total number of active users.
+This evaluation is then used when modeling the power of the interference signals through a path-loss model for each link.
+Results illustrate a good match with a theoretical model regarding the \ac{CDF} of interference levels.

-Interference can be also mitigated by jointly optimizing the transmitted power of \acp{AP} and the channel allocation policies~\cite{zhao2019joint}.
-An \ac{RL} model is implemented with the Q-learning algorithm to maximize throughput in dense \acp{WLAN}.
-The model is trained through a learning process of reduced total iterations driven by an event-triggered mechanism, i.e., whenever the network status changes due to the mobility of users, the learning process is called again to optimize power and channel allocation policies.
-Results are derived based on the deployment of \num{15} \acp{AP}, where a \SI{16}{\percent} throughput improvement is obtained in comparison to traditional power and channel allocation mechanisms.